Perpetual Pet Care Program

 For more than a century, the College of Veterinary Medicine has provided care for animals.
 This expansive network will support every aspect of your pet's adoption and life.

-To enroll, please fill out the pet ID enrollment form and future gift intent form included in this booklet (pdf).
-We will follow-up with you to gather more detailed information about your pet and to finalize the Perpetual Pet Care agreement.
+To enroll, please contact a member of our development team.
+We will provide you with the proper documents to initiate the enrollment process, gather more detailed information about your pet, and work together to finalize the Perpetual Pet Care agreement.

 Funding your pet's enrollment:

-A gift of $25,000 per pet enrolled in the PPCP is required, along with a $1,000 cash enrollment fee per pet.
-The $25,000 gift is most often designated through one’s estate plan but can be funded via a cash gift as well.
-If the cash funding option is selected, the enrollment fee is waived.
+The minimum to enroll in the PPCP is $25,000 per pet.
+Most participants designate these funds through an estate plan, but this can also easily be funded via a cash gift.
 Your gift will first provide for your pet(s) medical needs.
 After each pet's passing, the remaining funds will support the Veterinary Health Center.
-Please contact the College of Veterinary Medicine's Development Office for details.
+Please contact the College of Veterinary Medicine's Development Office if you have any questions.
 Tax deductibility will be determined in accordance with IRS, state and federal regulations.

 Read a few profiles of families just like yours who have enrolled their pets in the Perpetual Pet Care Program.